 Faith and the thirsty gods

 What type of faith can see an inanimate object drinking milk?
-Probably a fair description of such a faith is "blind faith", a faith that actualizes the imagination, believes what it wants to believe.
-Although we must respect the dignity of another person's belief, such faith is an illusion.
+We could call it "blind faith"; a faith that actualizes the imagination believes what it wants to believe.
+Still, we do well to respect the dignity of another person's belief.

 Christian faith is often spoken of in similar terms.
 For many, the faith that moves mountains is a blind unflinching belief in some particular outcome which has nothing whatsoever to do with God's will.
 Such faith proclaims the sick well, the poor wealthy, the mountain moved ....., without any reference to Biblical truth, the sovereignty of God, or even the will of the person we have faith for.
 I believe it, and so that's the end of it.
-(The actual quote for this phrase is "The Bible says it, I believe it, and that's the end of it").
-So, blind faith is a determined belief in the veracity of our own conclusions - a dangerous assumption.
+So, blind faith is a determined belief in the veracity of our own conclusions.

 The Bible says that "faith is being sure of what we hope for, and certain of what we do not see".
 For example, "Noah, when warned about things not seen, in holy fear built an ark to save his family.
 By his faith he condemned the world and became heir of the righteousness that comes by faith."
-That is to say, God told him he was about to destroy the world in a flood and that the only way out was to build a boat in his backyard.
+That's to say, God told Noah that he was about to destroy the world in a flood and that the only way out was to build a boat in his backyard.
 God said it and Noah took him at his word; that is, he put his trust in God's word revealed.
 For Noah, that was the end of it.
-Not only was Noah saved through the flood by taking God at his word (faith/trust), but he was saved eternally.
-A person who trusts God's revelation is treated as if they were a perfect person, and so, through their faith gain eternal life.
+Not only was Noah saved through the flood by taking God at his word, by trusting him, he was also eternally saved.